Pazuzik/GrafikaWykresy3D/README.md

 This project was created in 2022 as a part of Computer Graphics Basics course at the AGH university and focuses on creating 3D charts.

 All of the information about the used libraries, contributors etc. are in the "projekt7_dokumentacja.pdf" file.

+You can run the project by opening the Charts3D.exe file in the 'bin' folder.